Starefossen/cilium-workshop/README.md

 ### Install Kubernetes with Minikube on Colima

-[Minikube][minkube] is a tool that makes it easy to run Kubernetes locally.
+[Minikube][minikube] is a tool that makes it easy to run Kubernetes locally.
 Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.